AbigailDerton/AbigailDerton/README.md

 # 👋 Hi there!
-I'm Abigail
+I'm Abby

 I’m a Mathematical Statistician with a deep passion for **data science**, **machine learning**, and **natural language processing**—especially when applied to public health and real-world impact.
 With an M.S. in Biostatistics from Harvard and a B.S. in Mathematics from UT Arlington, I bring both strong analytical skills and creative thinking to every challenge I take on.